 August 19, 2019 was orientation day.
 After this day, classes started, and they didn’t stop.
 Class during the first semester was essentially an in-depth review of molecular biology pertaining to protein structure and function, genetics and cell biology.
 Alongside of these classes, we also had a research design and techniques course and other supplemental learning exercises that involved many group presentations on new and relevant research.

-Life was starting to get busy and relatively routine again.
-Then, a few weeks into the semester, a hurricane came by Charleston—thankfully, no severe damage occurred during my very first hurricane experience.
+As life was starting to get busy and relatively routine again, a hurricane came by Charleston.
 This was followed by the start of laboratory rotations.
-Looking back, ironically, the hurricane was like the calm before the storm.
-I had no classes during that week, which was like a mini vacation; however, things were about to get much, much busier once Dorian (the name of the hurricane) cleared out.
+And looking back, ironically, the hurricane was like the calm before the storm.
+I had no classes during that week, somewhat like a mini vacation; however, things were about to get much, much busier once Dorian (the name of the hurricane) cleared out.